 - Add the onion and embrace the scent.
 Stir and cook for 3-4 minutes until softened and beginning to caramelize.
 Add the garlic and cook for another 2 minutes – be careful to not burn the garlic.
 Nothing ruins a dish like burnt garlic.

 - Add tomato paste and red pepper flakes.
 The mixture will be a little thick now, so add 2 tbsp of water to deglaze the pan a bit.

 - Add the bacon back into the pan and add the crushed tomatoes.
 Stir together and turn the heat down to low and simmer for 15 minutes or more, uncovered.
 The longer it cooks, the more it will reduce.
 So this depends on how you like your sauce too but it should be fairly thick.
 While this is cooking, make the pasta.

 - Set a large pot of salted water over high heat and bring to a boil.
 Add the spaghetti and cook until al dente.
 Reserve a cup of the starchy pasta water for the sauce, then drain the pasta.

 - Back to the sauce!
-Add 2 tbsp of parmesan cheese to the sauce and stir.
+Add 2 tbsp of the Pecorino cheese to the sauce and stir.

 - Add the pasta and the tbsp of butter to the sauce and mix around with tongs.
 Add the pasta water little by little, stirring each time.
 You don’t have to use the whole cup of pasta water – I only used about 1/2 cup.
 You just want to make sure every piece of spaghetti is coated with the sauce and that it’s the consistency you like.